jiangyilism/arm-toolchain/arm-software/linux/README.md

 ## Using Arm Performance Libraries (ArmPL) with ATfL

-The Arm Performance Libraries suite (ArmPL) provides optimized standard core math libraries for numerical applications on 64-bit Arm (AArch64) processors.
+The Arm Performance Libraries suite (ArmPL) provides optimized standard core math libraries for numerical applications on 64-bit Arm(R) processors (AArch64).

 In order to use ArmPL with ATfL, a special version of ArmPL needs to be downloaded from this page: https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Libraries#Downloads